phenriquecarmo/nasa-to-aws/README.md

 ![Architecture Diagram](./nasaws-architecture.png)

-### 💡 Step-By-Step
+### 💡 Step by Step

 1. **EC2 Instance / API**
-   A Kotlin-based API hosted on an EC2 instance, we can make a POST Request so that it sends NASA Image of the Day (Retrieved from Nasa's API) to all the emails whose subscription are on SES Service
+   A Kotlin and Sprint based API hosted on an EC2 instance, we can make a POST Request so that it sends NASA Image of the Day (Retrieved from Nasa's API) to all the emails whose subscription are on SES service or we can just let the Scheduled Job that run every 24 hours send the message to SNS and then it follows the workflow until it gets to the User

 2. **Secrets Manager**
-   There its managed NASA's API KEY, used to Retrieve the IOTD (Image of The Day)
+   It contains NASA's API KEY and PostgreSQL Database Credentials

-3. **SNS (Simple Notification Service)**
+3. **SNS (Simple Notification service)**
-   As the POST Request Proceeds, the message containing Nasa's API Content is published to an SNS topic.
+   As the POST Request Proceeds (Or as the Scheduled Job runs), the message containing Nasa's API Content is published to an SNS topic.

-4. **SQS (Simple Queue Service)**
+4. **SQS (Simple Queue service)**
    The message from SNS goes to an SQS queue and then is sent to the first Lambda